Lawremwashail/airbnb-clone-project/README.md

 Ensures the application follows best practices in authentication, authorization, and data protection.
 Reviews security measures to prevent vulnerabilities.

 Currently, I am handling most of the roles.
 However, the project is open for collaboration, and contributors are welcome to take on specific roles to strengthen the project.

+## Technology Stack

+The Airbnb Clone Project uses a modern full-stack technology stack to deliver a scalable and reliable booking platform.
+Each technology plays a specific role in the development process:

+- React.js
+A frontend JavaScript library used for building interactive user interfaces.
+It allows the creation of reusable components and provides a seamless user experience.

+- CSS/SCSS and TailwindCSS
+Styling technologies used to design responsive and visually appealing layouts.
+TailwindCSS accelerates development with utility-first classes, while SCSS enables modular and maintainable styles.

+- Django
+A Python-based web framework that powers the backend of the project.
+It is responsible for handling business logic, building RESTful APIs, managing authentication, and integrating with the database.

+- PostgreSQL / MySQL
+Relational database systems used to store and manage structured data.
+They maintain relationships between users, listings, and reservations while ensuring data integrity and reliability.

+- JWT (JSON Web Tokens) / OAuth
+Authentication methods that secure the application.
+JWT is used to manage user sessions, while OAuth provides an option for third-party logins (such as Google or Facebook).

+- RESTful API
+Defines how the frontend and backend communicate.
+It ensures a standardized way of sending and receiving data between client and server.

+- Git and GitHub
+Version control and collaboration tools.
+Git tracks changes to the codebase, and GitHub provides a platform for hosting, reviewing, and collaborating on the project.

+- Docker
+Used for containerization and deployment.
+It ensures that the application runs consistently across different environments by packaging dependencies and configurations.

+- Vercel / Heroku
+Deployment platforms that host the application in production.
+They provide scalability, automatic builds, and easy integration with GitHub for continuous deployment.